Sung-Huan/ANNOgesic/docs/source/required.rst

 Required tools or databases
 ===========================

+Each module has different required tools or databases. **For running a module, the users just need to install the specific tools for it.** For examples, running TSS prediction only needs TSSpredator.

 Please also check our `Docker image <https://hub.docker.com/r/silasysh/annogesic/>`_.
 Via Docker image, all the required tools are installed.